 ee.
 New stair access to top floor attic room

-The modern addition of a new open stair access, probably installed to make the top floor more accessible, has unintended consequences.
+The modern addition of the new open stair access, probably installed to make the top floor more accessible, has unintended consequences.
 Putting to one side building regulations, falling, collision, fire/smoke protection etc, the open staircase permits the convection of warm air to travel unimpeded up to the attic room where it will cool in the uninsulated space and fall back down into the house.
-A constant convection of heat loss further exacerbated by the draughty internal doors as well as a large amount of air ingress/egress.
+The constant convection of heat loss further exacerbated by the draughty internal doors as well as a large amount of air ingress/egress.

 As much as it may be desirable, for authenticity and nostalgia, to reinstating the origin stair access and remove the new staircase.
 The simplest and most affordable course of action would be to box around and fit a door to the bottom of the new staircase.